chakra-ui/chakra-ui-vue-next/website/README.md

-# Nuxt 3 Minimal Starter
+# Content v2 Minimal Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

 ## Setup